 India’s rapidly growing MVT market offers huge potential for new investments in private medicine as well as value-added travel, which focuses on a patient-oriented business model.

 India is one of the cheapest destinations in the world for most complicated surgeries and treatments.
-In India, a heart bypass surgery costs only US $5,200 – compared to $144,000 in the US and $15,121 in Thailand, India’s biggest regional competitor for MVT.
+In India, a heart bypass surgery costs only US$5,200 – compared to US$144,000 in the US, and US$15,121 in Thailand – India’s biggest regional competitor for MVT.

 Despite these competitive prices, leading private hospitals in India deliver globally recognized standards of care.
 A 2013 study published in the Harvard Business Review found that the affordability of Indian healthcare has less to do with salary levels for its staff, and more to do with coordinated medical planning, which maximizes the use of expensive equipment and expertise, increasing productivity and reducing operational costs.

 Further, many hospitals that cater to foreign patients in India are staffed by doctors who have studied and practiced in Europe and North America.
 These hospitals also staff translators and stock international cuisines to make themselves appear more attractive to international patients.

 Currently, the majority of India’s medical tourists come from nearby South Asian countries – such as Bangladesh, Afghanistan, and Maldives – as well as African countries like Kenya, Ghana, and Nigeria.
 However, India is also becoming an increasingly attractive destination for patients from Russia and Central Asia as well.

 As India’s reputation as a global medical tourist hotspot grows, patients from Europe and North America are beginning to choose India as their destination for medical care.
 India’s ability to couple medical treatment with alternative forms of healing – such as yoga, homeopathy, and ayurveda – has helped increase the attractiveness of MVT in the country.